-2. Program (X) Sociology 3.
-Current Degr 3.
+March 1, 2024 to February 28, 2025 1.
+Name Date Criminology, Law and Society 2.
+Program (X) Sociology 3.
 Current Degree Segment (X): Ph.D.
 M.A.
 4. First Term in Current Degree Segment 5.
 Time to M.A.
 Degree, if applicable 6.
 Approved Plan of Study?
 (X): Yes No 7.
-Name of Sup 7.
 Name of Supervisory Committee Chair 8.
 Committee Established in GIMS?
 (X): Yes No 9.
-Career Goals (X for all that apply): Ph.D. granting department teaching college non-university research organization other non-academic career 10.
-Courses you have taught during year: 10.
-Courses ye ou nave taugnt during year.
-Semester nber and Title Number Students Enrolled nber and Title Semester nber and Title Semester Spring 2023 nber and Title Semester Spring 2023 Summer 2023 nber and Title Semester Spring 2023 Summer 2023 Fall 2023 Spring 2024 Semester Spring 2023 Summer 2023 Fall 2023 Spring 2024 Course Nun Semester Spring 2023 Summer 2023 Fall 2023 Spring 2024 11.
-Courses years ou have assisted faculty with o during year: Number Students Enrolled Your Semester Spring 2023 Summer 2023 Fall 2023 Spring 2024 11.
-Courses years ou have assisted faculty with o during year: Number Students Enrolled Your Semester Spring 2023 Summer 2023 Fall 2023 Spring 2024 11.
-Courses years Semester Spring 2023 ou have assisted faculty with o during year: Number Students Enrolled Your Semester Spring 2023 Summer 2023 Fall 2023 Spring 2024 11.
-Courses years Semester Spring 2023 Summer 2023 ou have assisted faculty with o during year: Number Students Enrolled Your
+Career Goals (X for all that apply): Ph.D. granting department teaching college non-university research organization other non-academic career

+10. Courses you have taught during year:

+Semester Course Number and Title Number Students Enrolled

+Spring 2024

+Summer 2024

+Fall 2024

+Spring 2025

+11. Courses you have assisted faculty with during year:

+Semester Course Number, Title and Faculty Name Number Students Enrolled Graded Your Responsibilities

+Spring 2024

+Summer 2024

+Fall 2024

+Spring 2025

 - 12.-29.
 Academic and Professional Activity: On a separate sheet or sheets please give the details of your activities, using the numbered headings in the order given below (omit inapplicable items): - 12.
 Degree progress (e.g., courses completed, milestones achieved, etc.) Include courses in which you have an "incomplete" and projected date of completing the course. - 13.
-Publications between 3/1/23 and 2/29/24--give precise bibliographical listing.
+Publications between 3/1/24 and 2/28/25--give precise bibliographical listing.
 List only items published and creative works produced during the reporting period. - a) Refereed items - b) Non-refereed publications - c) Creative works or activities - 14.
 Papers in press or submitted for publication - 15.
 Work in progress (list title of the manuscript and the progress that you have made on it) - 16.
 Contributed papers given at meetings (title, place, date) - 17.
-Grants, contracts, and other funding (title, agency, amount, dates, P.I., co-investigator): - a) Proposals submitted - b) Funding received during reporting period - c) Funding still in progress from previous year(s) - 18.
+Grants, contracts, and other funding (title, agency, amount, dates, P.I., coinvestigator): - a) Proposals submitted - b) Funding received during reporting period - c) Funding still in progress from previous year(s) - 18.
 Fellowships and other recognition of scholarship (CLAS Dissertation Fellowship, honors, awards, etc.) received during the reporting period - 19.
 Other research experience or research assistantships (for each project, indicate the faculty with whom you worked, describe your role, and provide a brief description of the project) - 20.
 Course development or other significant activities to improve teaching - 21.
 Recognition of teaching achievements during the past year - 22.
 Service for the Department and/or Program - 23.
 Service for the College and University - 24.
 Service for the Profession, including service to schools - 25.
 Editorships and service on editorial boards of regional, national, or international publications - 26.
 Other research or scholarly accomplishments or professional development activities you wish to report - 27.
 Describe your goals for AY 2024-2025 - 28.
 If you assisted a faculty member with her or his class, provide the faculty member's evaluation of your performance - 29.
-If you taught your own class, provide the Teaching evaluations for the 2023 calendar year (Spring 23, Summer 23, Fall 23) by students (see https://ufl.bluera.com/ufl/), and one teaching evaluation completed by a faculty member.
+If you taught your own class, provide the Teaching evaluations for the 2024 calendar year (Spring 24, Summer 24, Fall 24) by students (see https://ufl.bluera.com/ufl/), and one teaching evaluation completed by a faculty member.